What is Cloud Security?

 Audit and Optimize Configurations

 It is not enough to secure configurations once.
-Cloud environments are constantly changing, and there is a need to constantly monitor and verify that configurations are still safe.
-Every time a new compute instance or data volume is created, scaled or replicated, there is a potential for misconfiguration that can have security implications.
+Cloud environments are constantly changing, and there is a need to continually monitor and verify that configurations are still safe.
+Every time a new compute instance or data volume is created, scaled, or replicated, there is a potential for misconfiguration that can have security implications.

 Cloud Security with Aqua